 Figure 2-1 graphically shows the relationships among these elements and the registry information for which they are responsible.

 The following subsections describe each of these registries and their relationships.
 These formalize CCSDS policies for organizations and sponsorship, as documented in the CCSDS Organization and Processes document (reference [4]).
-The official registries of CCSDS Agencies and Affiliates are created by the Secretariat and available as text files on the CCSDS Web site.
-Each of these organizations has a unique object identifier assigned by the SANA.

-For convenient, centralized, programmatic access, copies of these registries are managed in the SANA, by the SANA Operator.
+For convenient, centralized, programmatic access, all of these registries are managed in the SANA, by the SANA Operator.
 The SANA manages the operational versions of these registries that also include extensions to cover services, assets, and spacecraft registries.
-The SANA and the Secretariat are responsible for managing any needed updates and coordination.
+The Secretariat is responsible for managing any needed updates and coordination, but the SANA provides and manages these registries in its database.
 To simplify the discussion in the rest of this document the focus will be upon the SANA as the central, accessible, operational, source of all these data.

+The Registry Authority for CCSDS Agencies and Affiliates is the Secretariat.
+The Secretariat directly makes updates to this information, in the SANA registries, using an access-controlled web interface to the SANA database, on request from the Agency HoD or AR.
+When this sort of information must be displayed on the CCSDS Web site the information is fetched directly from the SANA website using a web interface.
+Each of these organizations has a unique object identifier assigned by the SANA.